 By Julie Escobar

-Q: What would be your best advice to a brand new recruiter?
+Q: What would be your one best tip for new recruiters?

-Q: Thanks so much again for your insights.
-If readers want to connect with you or learn more about your organization – where is the best place to find you?
+Q: Wise words!
+If readers want to connect with you – what’s the best site to do that?

 A: You can reach me on LinkedIn at: https://www.linkedin.com/pub/jussila-maija/7b/252/264

 Thank you so much Maija!
 We appreciate your sharing your ideas with our readers.